Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/bar.md

 We add a new column to the DataFrame _data_, which is the complement to 100 of _percentages_.

-To represent it, we will change the definition of the cart control, splitting the two data sets to be represented in _y[1]_ and _y[2]_.
+To represent it, we will change the definition of the chart control, splitting the two data sets to be represented in _y[1]_ and _y[2]_.

 !!! example "Page content"